 Sean.
 I was pretty excited.
 We’ve been doing this thing with my son who’s 12 and we do a picture at the beginning of school in the picture at the end of school and he’s been selecting what he wants to grow up too.
-And he’s always picked something like an lete or, or something else.
+And he’s always picked something like a lete or, or something else.
 He picks scientists last year and I’m just like, okay, that’s interesting.
 Right?
 With that goes, and then this year he picked entrepreneur and I was kind of beaming, but I said, you know, why do you wanna be an entrepreneur?
 And he’s like, cause I don’t want a boss.
 When you think about employees that had this entrepreneur thinking, you know, one thing that goes to mind is they might leave you.
 So when you think about investing in them and really developing them as people and really connecting with them, and they could leave you someday, but they stay instead to work on the mission and drive the company forward.
 How do you actually, how do you wrestle with those two?

 That’s a good question.
-You know, when it’s happened, we’ve had good people leave that haven’t gone to competitors.
+You know, when it’s happened, we’ve had good people leave that hasn’t gone to competitors.
 They’ve left the industry and gone to a non for profit for example.
 And I always feel like I let them down somehow.
-You know?
+Do you know?
 I think it’s one of those things where you say, you know, you try not to take it personally.
 But it’s great to say, but you know, when you’re building a company and you’re, you’re putting money from your pocket to somebody else’s and trying to build them and giving them opportunities to grow, um, it’s certainly heartbreaking when it happens, but to be totally honest, I, it’s one of those things where if it happens, I just press on and I just, it’s just a new day.
 It doesn’t matter.
 So it’s heartbreaking in one sense, especially the people you really care about.
 But they also have to make their own decisions and if they believe that they have a better chance elsewhere and you have to be supportive in some sense, you know, I still text with the people that left and it’s heartbreaking, but honestly the next day I walk in, it just never happened.
 I just push up.